vanderhoornm/android-MythTV-Leanfront/README.md

 These may be addressed in a future release.

-- The *Master Backend Override* setting does not work.
-It is ignored.
 - Moving recordings to new recording groups is not supported.
 - Metadata input and update are not supported.
 - Request of video file scan is not supported.